IlkhamAghazadeh16/RandomForestPricePrediction/README.md

 Firstly i've loaded database from kaggle
 Then i've trained simple model by using randomforest algorythm Added some evaluations
-And at the end of the day havr visualized results with matplotlib
+And at the end of the day have visualized results with matplotlib